tobilg/cloudflare-duckdb/README.md

 ```

 **Hint:**
-Currently it's not possible to use `wranlger dev` during local development.
+Currently it's not possible to use `wrangler dev` during local development.
 I guess this will eventually change once Containers become GA.

 ## Deployment
 You need the most recent version of Wrangler on your machine, and **the Cloudflare account you want to deploy to needs to have Cloudflare Containers beta access**.